mxballin/adoption-records/pages/transcriptcleaning.md

 ###### Step 4.

-Just as the AI is not perfect, the script and OpenRefine are not perfect in making it possible to isolate lines as lines; for example, the VTT file contains designated row numbers that, in the conversion, are treated as text.
-In order to remove these lines from the timestamp data (they also, frustratingly, appear in the text, but I have plans to use R's ability to remove all numbers from a character vector later down the road), I again split the timestamp column, this time using a space as the delimiter (thankfully there isn't anything else that uses it in that chunk of the data!).
+Just as the AI is not perfect, the script and OpenRefine are not perfect in making it possible to isolate lines as lines; for example, the VTT file contains designated caption identifier numbers that, in the conversion, are treated as text.
+Sometimes these numbers get grouped together with the timestamp and sometimes they get grouped with the text, so to address this, I performed two separate actions:
+1. I again split the timestamp column, this time using a single space as the delimiter (thankfully there isn't anything else that uses it in that chunk of the data!).
+2. I ran the following text transform expression on the text column: `replace(value,/\d/,"")`.

 ###### Step 5.

-This split helps to isolate the starting timestamps, but it still creates a bit of a mess because everything is in multiple columns.
+The split of the timestamp column helps to isolate the starting timestamps, but it still creates a bit of a mess because everything is in multiple columns.
 The best thing about OpenRefine in this process is the ability to use facets to manipulate and clean the data.
 In this case, it is possible to facet the relevant columns by whether or not they are a numeric value, clear out the numeric 'row' values, and transpose the actual time stamp into the correct column using the tools transform functions and a GREL command (cells["secondcolumnname"].value) that identifies the value of the relevant cell.

 ###### Step 6.
 Because of the way the columns were split, there won't be a text row that has a timestamp attached to it (and also no timestamp row that has text).
 In order to assign timestamps to text rows, you can use the OpenRefine fill down command to populate any cells that don't have a timestamp value in them.
 It is then possible to facet by whether or not the 'text' column has content and remove those that don't.